nrinaudo/nrinaudo.github.com/_articles/pl/ast.md

   \AXC{$\texttt{Add}\ lhs\ rhs \Downarrow lhs + rhs$}
 \end{prooftree}

-This can't really work, however: $lhs$ and $rhs$ are not actual numbers, but terms of our language.
+This, however, does not really work: $lhs$ and $rhs$ are not actual numbers, but terms of our language.
 Before we can add them, we need to turn them into numbers, which we do by interpreting them.

 We'll write this as follows: